 If you are in search of the best snorkeling in Maui, you will not be disappointed in your visit to this island of paradise.
 Maui is surrounded by hot spots for snorkelers and divers, depending on where you want to go and what you want to see.
 Snorkeling can be just about anywhere on the island, depending on where you go and what you want to see.

 Did you know that Maui is known as the #1 Hawaiian Island for snorkeling?
 That is so for many reasons, but most popularly because it is the best place to learn how to snorkel in Hawaii.
 For beginners, Maui offers shallow and calm ocean conditions, and yet still wonderful for experienced snorkelers because of drop offs, ledges, over hangs and the variety of marine life that are recurrent in Maui waters.
 The island is also virtually surrounded by hot spots for snorkelers and divers, depending on where you want to go and what you want to see.

-The following 10 Maui snorkel and diving locations are what we think are the best for beginner to advanced participants, water clarity, and an overall consistent Hawaii snorkeling experience.
+The following Top 10 Maui snorkel and diving locations are what we think are the best for beginner to advanced participants, water clarity, and an overall consistent Hawaii snorkeling experience.
 No matter what time of the year you are planning a trip to the magical Island of Maui, you can always find a great location to snorkel.

 #1 Molokini Crater